 Battlefield 5 pre-orders are live ahead of the game’s release date in November.
 While some of you might want to pre-order the game today, others are better off waiting a few weeks or, in some cases, skipping a pre-order.

 With Battlefield 1 development slowing down, EA DICE’s turned its attention to the next installment in the long-running series.
-As expected, the next Battlefield game is called Battlefield 5 (stylized as Battlefield V) and it takes Xbox One, PS4, and Windows PC owners to the battlefields of World War 2.
+The next Battlefield game is called Battlefield 5 (stylized as Battlefield V) and it takes Xbox One, PS4, and Windows PC owners to the battlefields of World War 2.

 DICE hasn’t confirmed a release for the Nintendo Switch so there’s a good chance the game will skip the portable console in 2018 and beyond.

-Battlefield 5 gameplay trailers and gameplay videos are live and they give prospective buyers their first look at the next Battlefield game.
+The Battlefield 5 beta gave prospective buyers their first in-depth look at the next Battlefield game.
 We don’t have the full picture just yet, but we know quite a bit about character progression, maps, weapons, modes, Tides of War (this year’s version of DLC), and the features that will be missing at launch.

 Putting in a pre-order is certainly tempting, but there are also some reasons why you might want to hang back and wait for more information and for better deals to emerge.

 In this guide we’ll take you through the best reasons to, and not to, pre-order Battlefield 5 for the Xbox One, PlayStation 4, or Windows PC right now.

 Pre-Order if You Want to Play Battlefield 5 ASAP

 If you want to play Battlefield 5 the second it goes live you'll want to pre-order a very specific copy of the game.